If I'm under 18 who can make me answer questions?

 Courts have ruled that teenagers do have distinct rights under the U.S. Constitution.
 Now for the bad news the government nor the police can't protect you from harm from your parents.
 It's the same way with bad guys getting you, there's no law that says the police and government have to protect you.
 You have a right to protect yourself anyway necessary because the police and government won't.

 What makes police officers and the government powerless?
-When the American people know their rights!
+When American's know their rights!

 "I Don't Answer Questions"